heroiclabs/nakama-docs/docs/install-docker-quickstart.md

 ## What is Docker?

-If you’re new to Docker, then here’s what you need to know: Docker is an open soure containerization tool that lets you create multiple distinct Linux environments, each separate from the other.
+If you’re new to Docker, then here’s what you need to know: Docker is an open source containerization tool that lets you create multiple distinct Linux environments, each separate from the other.

 In a Docker container you run a suite of tools to do a particular job; in this case we’ll have one container running Nakama and another running CockroachDB.
 You can think of Docker containers as lightweight virtual machines.